QuickSampler/QuickSampler.github.io/README.md

 # QuickSampler.github.io
 Quick Sampler is a free browser based recording tool for recording audio, using the in-built microphone or stereomix sound input.
-Made possible with: https://github.com/mattdiamond/Recorderjs and https://github.com/addpipe/simple-recorderjs-demo
+Quick Sampler is made possible with: https://github.com/mattdiamond/Recorderjs and https://github.com/addpipe/simple-recorderjs-demo

 Notice:
 Streaming audio recorders (software capable of recording audio streams) are intended for use as personal archiving tools only.